Invitation for Bhumi Puja and Ananta Sesa Installation

 Download by “right-click and save content”

-The post Gita 09.02 – Knowledge that gives the greatest power is the greatest knowledge appeared first on The Spiritual Scientist.
+The post Gita 09.07 – Repetition of discussion is meant for elevation of vision appeared first on The Spiritual Scientist.

 → Dandavats